Ultra-diluted gas transmittance revisited: A single particle transmittance

 where $stdev$ is particle standard deviation.

-The probability $P_v(o)$ of finding a particle in a given volume $(o-r)<x<(o+r)$ is the integral:
+The probability $P_v(o)$ of finding a particle in a given volume of detectability tunnel $(o-r)<x<(o+r)$ is the integral:

-where $erf()$ denotes the Gauss error function.
-But this probability (of finding a particle in some volume) is not equivalent to the probability of absorbing a photon by this particle in this volume.
-We need to bring the $G$ coefficient to adjust the probability of passing a photon from the source do the detector.
-This probability is, by definition, the transmittance ($TR$):
+where $erf()$ denotes the Gauss error function, and $o$ is the distance (offset) from the visibility tunnel axis to the particle.
+However, this probability is not equivalent to the probability of absorbing a photon by this particle in this volume.
+Absorption probability depends additionally on the physical properties of a cloud, as discussed in the previous section: particles' cross-section, density, and thickness.
+This is what the $G$ coefficient is responsible for.
+It encodes the probability of passing a photon from the source to the detector - in the presence of a classical cloud.
+Both events (i.e., the particle in the volume and absorbing a photon) must coincide to prevent a photon from reaching the detector.
+Therefore, we need to multiply both probabilities and take the complement to get the photon passing probability.
+This probability is, by definition, the cloud optical transmittance ($TR$):